timobaehr/fl_heatmap/README.md

 }
 ```

-If nessecary you can inherit from `HeatmapItem` and attach some payload, e.g. the electricity costs for the consumption:
+If necessary you can inherit from `HeatmapItem` and attach some payload, e.g. the electricity costs for the consumption:

 ```dart
 class CustomHeatmapItem extends HeatmapItem {